apache/airflow/docs/howto/dags-in-production.rst

 DAG Loader Test
 ---------------

-This test should ensure that your DAG doesn't contain a piece of code that raises error while loading.
+This test should ensure that your DAG does not contain a piece of code that raises error while loading.
 No additional code needs to be written by the user to run this test.

 .. code::

  python your-dag-file.py

-Running the above command without any error ensures your DAG doesn't contain any uninstalled dependency, syntax errors, etc.
+Running the above command without any error ensures your DAG does not contain any uninstalled dependency, syntax errors, etc.

 You can look into :ref:`Testing a DAG <testing>` for details on how to test individual operators.